mkaramuk/konstruct/README.md

 ## Notes

 Even though we provisioned a Kubernetes cluster, they are still compute engine instances.
-So, if you want to expose services from the cluster, you might need to set firewall rules for it.
+So, if you want to expose services from the cluster, you might need to set firewall rules for them.

+## TODO List

+-   [ ] Firewall rules must be edited to internal network.
+-   [ ] Worker node count could be change by variables.
+-   [ ] POD CIDR network must be specify by a variable.
+-   [ ] High available cluster.

 ## Contribute